'Clueless' Brexit policy warning

 Former cabinet minister Lord Patten has warned against a return to "old feuds" in Northern Ireland post-Brexit.

-His warning came in renewed report-stage debate on the European Union (Withdrawal) Bill.
+The Tory peer won support to amend the European Union (Withdrawal) Bill - requiring ministers to act compatibly with the 1998 Good Friday Agreement.

-The Tory peer accused opponents of amending the bill as blundering into Northern Ireland politics "with a can of petrol and a box of matches in the other hand".
+He accused opponents of his amendment of blundering into Northern Ireland politics "with a can of petrol and a box of matches in the other hand".

+In a defeat for the government, his amendment passed by 309 votes to 242.

+The amendment requires ministers to act in a way that is compatible with the 1998 Northern Ireland Act and the Belfast principles.

 The EU Bill will repeal the European Communities Act.